 PRoX-dev

 Lead developer.
-The creator of the kernel and the operating system itself, the terminal, drivers, API functions, multimedia, disk and graphics management, and almost the entire software package.
+The creator of the kernel, the operating system, the terminal, drivers, API functions, multimedia, disk and graphics management, and almost the entire software package.

 Qwez-dev